sebi-cozminca/SkillyPlayground/doc/02_azure_sql_managed_instance/02_azure_sql_managed_instance.md

     ![wycb8u01.jpg](../../media/wycb8u01.jpg)

-    >[!alert] If you have issues connecting, the **Server name** value in the instructions is taken from the text box entry for the **Host** value retrieved from Azure.
+    {: .warning } If you have issues connecting, the **Server name** value in the instructions is taken from the text box entry for the **Host** value retrieved from Azure.
 Correct the value in the text box in the earlier step, as it will continue to be referenced in the instructions.

 1. Select **Next**.